karacsm/fiznum1-pool-server/README.md

 # Pool Server

-Server for the fiznum1 AI pool playing contest.
+Server for the fiznum1 AI pool contest.
 The server uses the [pooltool](https://github.com/ekiefl/pooltool) python package to simulate the physics of pool.